Here we are explaining how to write an R program to check given number is Positive, Negative, or Zero. We can use the readline()

 We are using readline()

 function for taking the user's input.
-Given below are the steps which are used in the R program to check given number is Positive, Negative or Zero.
-In this R program, we accept the user's input into the variable number by providing an appropriate message to the user using 'prompt
+In this R program, we accept the user's input into the variable number by providing an appropriate message to the user using the 'prompt

-STEP 1: prompting appropriate messages to the user
+STEP 1: Prompt a message for input to the user

 into variables number

-STEP 3: check if the number is negative, zero, or positive using if...else
+STEP 3: Check if the integer is negative, zero, or positive using if...else

 statement

-the number is greater than zero it is positive
+the integer is greater than 0 it is positive

-the number is less than zero it is negative
+the number is equal to 0 it is zero

 number = as.double(readline(prompt="Enter a number: "))